ropensci/datapack/README.md

 brew install redland
 ```

-Next, install the *datapackage* R package with these commands typed at the R console window:
+Next, install the *datapack* R package with these commands typed at the R console window:

 ```
-install.packages("datapackage")
+install.packages("datapack")
-library(datapackage)
+library(datapack)
 ```

-The *datapackage* R package should be available for use at this point
+The *datapack* R package should be available for use at this point

 ## Installing on Ubuntu